Portrait: Historical portraiture

 Some of the earliest surviving painted portraits of people who were not rulers are the Greco-Roman funeral portraits that survived in the dry climate of Egypt's Faiyum district.
-These are almost the only paintings from the classical world that have survived, apart from frescos, though many sculptures and portraits on coins have fared better.
+These are almost the only paintings from the classical world that have survived, apart from frescos, although many sculptures and portraits on coins have fared better.
 Although the appearance of the figures differs considerably, they are considerably idealized, and all show relatively young people, making it uncertain whether they were painted from life.